bentoBAUX/bentobaux.github.io/_posts/2025-03-17-parallax-mapping-with-self-shadowing.md

 date: 2025-03-17 21:40 +0100
 author: bennett
 categories: [Computer Graphics & Simulations]
-tag: [parallax mapping, hlsl]
+tag: [parallax mapping, hlsl, self shadowing]
 math: true
 ---

-This project demonstrates Physically Based Parallax Occlusion Mapping (POM) with self-shadowing in **Unity's Built-In Render Pipeline using HLSL**.
+This project demonstrates Parallax Occlusion Mapping (POM) with self-shadowing in **Unity's Built-In Render Pipeline using HLSL**.
 It compares three shading models: the Unity Standard Shader, Blinn-Phong (Empirical), and Cook-Torrance with Oren-Nayar (Physically Based).

 This page is designed to help solidify one's understanding of parallax mapping and explore the advancements that enhance realism while maintaining a relatively low computational cost.